MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/configure-sorting.md

   - PowerApps
   - D365CE
 ---
-# Sort records in a model-driven app view
+# Sort rows in a model-driven app view

 When you create or edit a view you can configure the sort order for either ascending or descending.